 Join HEP TX for an awesome "journey through time" with our award-winning Journey Through Time courses.
-Five years ago, Joanne Juren was awarded a grant through the Nobel Corporation (National Society for High School Scholars) for innovation in home education.
+Six years ago, Joanne Juren was awarded a grant through the Nobel Corporation (National Society for High School Scholars) for innovation in home education.
 This prize was awarded for her innovative use of the Flip-It methodology for JTT 11 and 12.
 Cathy Duffy gave JTT a GREAT Review and said it was the first true Honors Humanities Course available to homeschool students.
-JTT is a 5-year honors humanities program.
-Over the last 20 years, HEP TX has equipped over 1,800 students (and still counting) with strong writing and thinking skills.
-These students have since earned many master's degrees and doctorates.
-Former students usually comment about how the Journey Through Time (also formerly known as A Word in Season) has enabled them to excel in college and later in life.
+JTT is a 7-year honors humanities program.
+Over the last 20 years, HEP TX has equipped over 2000 students (and still counting) with strong writing and thinking skills.
+These students have since earned many master's degrees and doctorates (63 doctorates as of 1/1/24).
+Former students usually comment about how the Journey Through Time has enabled them to excel in college and later in life.
 Students attend class 3 hours per week and should complete another 5-8 hours reading, preparing, writing, and studying for the weekly class time.
 Being a member of the JTT program is an honor and a privilege so the student must maintain an 80/B average each semester to continue enrollment.
-If you are interested, contact jjuren@heptx.com for an interview.
-Honors Students must present a written recommendation from the previous teacher to enroll in JOURNEY THROUGH TIME.
+If you are interested, contact jjuren@heptx.com or thenry@heptx.com for an interview.
+Honors Students must present a written recommendation from the previous teacher to enroll in JOURNEY THROUGH TIME or they may be invited to test for admission.
 Please have the recommendation at enrollment time.
-New students must be approved by Mrs. Joanne Juren for admission to the JTT program.
+New students must be approved by Mrs. Joanne Juren or Mrs. Tiffany Henry for admission to the JTT program.
 JTT classes examine many of the greatest works of world literature.

-DEGREE

-Earn up to 18 Honors Credits for JTT Courses

-Grade 8 - 2 high school credits

-English 8 Middle School History Old Testament (1) Art (1/2) Drama (1/2)

-Grade 9 - 4 high school credits

-English 9(1) Ancient History (1) New Testament (1/2) Philosophy (1/2)Art (1/2) Drama (1/2)

-Grade 10 - 4 high school credits

-English 10(1)World History (1) Art History (1/2)

-Philosophy (1/2) Rhetoric (1/2) Drama (1/2)

-Grade 11 - 4 high school credits English 11(1) American History (1) Philosophy (1/2) Art History (1/2) Rhetoric (1/2) Drama (1/2)

-Grade 12 - 4 credits English 12 -1 Modern History -1 Philosophy (1/2) Art History (1/2) Rhetoric (1/2) Drama (1/2)
+Earn up to 18 Honors Credits for JTT Courses Grade 8 - 2 high school credits English 8 Middle School History Old Testament (1) Art (1/2) Drama (1/2) Grade 9 - 4 high school credits English 9 (1) Ancient History (1) New Testament (1/2) Philosophy (1/2) Art (1/2) Drama (1/2) Grade 10 - 4 high school credits English 10 (1) World History (1) Art History (1/2) Philosophy (1/2) Rhetoric (1/2) Drama (1/2) Grade 11 - 4 high school credits English 11 (1) American History (1) Philosophy (1/2) Art History (1/2) Rhetoric (1/2) Drama (1/2) Grade 12 - 4 credits English 12 -1 Modern History -1 Philosophy (1/2) Art History (1/2) Rhetoric (1/2) Drama (1/2)

-Humanities 6 - Mandy McDonald - This entry level humanities course provides 6th grade students an interdisciplinary experience that combines Language Arts and History.
+JTT 6 - Mandy McDonald - This entry level humanities course provides 6th grade students an interdisciplinary experience that combines Language Arts and History.
 Students will have the opportunity to explore the connections that their studies in reading, writing, and history offer.
-This 28-week course will blend the Classical School's Language Arts and History programs, offering students the opportunity to grow in their written and oral communication skills while bringing early modern history to life!
-Textbooks: BJU English 6 Student Worktext 2nd Edition, Vocabulary from Classical Roots 6, Story of the World Vol. 3: Early Modern Times Revised Edition Text, Story of the World Vol. 3: Early Modern Times Revised Edition Activity Book, Two Literature books TBD.
-Time: Mondays; 1:00 - 3:00 pm Dates: 8/28-11/12/23 and 1/8-4/15/24 Cost: \$850; after 7/4 \$875 Humanities 7 - coming in 24-25 - This 2-hour JTT-style course will introduce the Modern Times using Story of the World and literature.
-Students will work on elevating their writing skills, note taking skills, and reading skills as they prepare for JTT 8.
+This 28-week course will blend the Classical School's Language Arts with American studies, offering students the opportunity to grow in their written and oral communication skills while interacting with our country's history!
+Students will work on elevating their writing skills, notetaking skills, and reading skills as they prepare for JTT 7.
+Textbooks: BJU English 6 Student Worktext 2nd Edition, Vocabulary from Classical Roots 5, American History: A Visual Encyclopedia, Everything You Need to Know About American History Homework, and literature books TBD.
+Time: Mondays; 1:00 - 3:00 pm Dates: 8/26-12/924 and 1/6-4/14/25 (Labor Day off) Cost: \$875; after 7/4 \$900